emsesp/docs/docs/Building.md

 ### WebUI development

-The WebUI can be developed and tested in real-time using mock dummy data in the file `/mock-api/restServer.ts`.
+The WebUI can be developed and tested in real-time using mock dummy data from the file `/mock-api/restServer.ts`.
 This is useful when making changes to the Web UI, testing translations or watching the behaviour when test data changes.

 You will need to install an additional software package, [bun](https://bun.com/docs/installation).